Ex Astris Scientia

 Annotations

 These shuttles appear beside the Kelvin and are being used as lifeboats.
-They are likely standard shuttles, owing to their comparably clumsy look (with a cross-section resembling that of the TNG Type-15 shuttlepod) and to the fact that the Kelvin is a survey vessel.
+They are likely standard shuttles, owing to their comparably clumsy look (resembling the classic Class F shuttle of TOS) and to the fact that the Kelvin is a survey vessel.

 Class specifications